GeetaShahu26/Library-Book-Locator-Bot/README.md

-Here is the refined README.md content.
-I have converted the technical details into structured paragraphs with clear spacing, making it easy to read while maintaining a professional GitHub aesthetic.

 🤖 RFID-Triggered Smart Line Follower
 An autonomous robotics project featuring a dual-controller architecture.
 This bot remains in standby mode until a genuine RFID tag is scanned, which then triggers a precise line-following sequence.